This review

 With the lid off, chip cards can be inserted.

 If you buy the Solo and Printer package, you don’t get the above countertop dock.
-Instead, you get a receipt printer dock specifically designed for the SumUp Solo card reader.
+Instead, you get a receipt printer-and-charging dock specifically designed for the SumUp Solo card reader.
 It’s built to look great as both a countertop stand and portable printer, so it works equally well at till point and on the go.

 No other receipt printer works with Solo.